 Senator Dyck was a Full Professor in the Neuropsychiatry Research Unit, Department of Psychiatry and Associate Dean, College of Graduate Studies & Research at the University of Saskatchewan.

 In 2005, she was summoned to the senate by the Rt.
 Hon.
 Paul Martin.
-She is the Chair of the Standing Senate Committee on Aboriginal Peoples.
-Her priority areas are Aboriginals, Chinese Canadians, Women in Science, Engineering & Technology, Post-secondary education and the tragedy of missing and murdered Aboriginal women and girls.
-Senator Dyck had given over 100 public speeches across Canada on these topics and others.
+She has been Deputy Chair and Chair of the Standing Senate Committee on Aboriginal Peoples.
+Her priority area in the last 10 years has been the tragedy of missing and murdered Aboriginal women and girls.
+Senator Dyck had given over 100 public speeches across Canada on this topic and others.
 These and her senate speeches are posted on this website.

 Senator Dyck amended Bill C-75: An Act to amend the Criminal Code, the Youth Criminal Justice Act and other Acts and to make consequential amendments to other Acts to better protect women - especially Aboriginal women and other vulnerable persons - from abuse, including intimate partner violence.